asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 yet another handoff occurs if a separate organization is responsible or enabling the feature in production.
 A lot of these organizations are trying to "be agile" and don't understand why they aren't getting the improvements and benefits they were promised.
+I want to make it clear that any one of the team examples I provided could work if they can work independent of other teams and deliver features into production.

 They don't become more efficient (and in a lot of cases actually slow down) because their organizational structure is creating too much friction between